nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The value is an addr-spec as defined in [RFC5322](https://tools.ietf.org/html/rfc5322#section-3.4.1) but the "@" sign MUST be replaced with "[]".
-We are aware that this is trivially defeated anti-spam "protection" but not all email scrappers are aware of this specification (not targeted for tor contact info data).
+We are aware that this is trivially defeated anti-spam "protection" but not all email address scrappers are aware of this specification (not targeted for tor contact info data).
 International non-ASCII email addresses are NOT supported.